+In our many interactions with the citizens of Toronto, our pastor encouraged us to pray for the people that we met, in person, and then later after the conversation had ended.
 That is when I truly learned the privilege of prayer.
 People were just in simple awe that we, college-aged Christians, had the confidence to stop, wherever we were, no matter what we were doing, and just pray to our almighty God–about them!

-How many other religions do you know of where the lowly, the sinners, the unclean, can come before a righteous God and speak directly to him in prayer?
-We don’t have to have just made a sacrifice or be standing a temple or be dressed a certain way.
-As Christians, we can call on the name of the Lord and pray at anytime, no matter where we are, or where we’ve been, or what we’ve done, or how we’re feeling.
+Because of Jesus, the lowly, the sinners, and the unclean can come before a righteous God and speak directly to him in prayer.

+We don’t have to have just made a sacrifice or be standing in a temple or be dressed a certain way.
+As Christians, we can call on the name of the Lord and pray at any time, no matter where we are, or where we’ve been, or what we’ve done, or how we’re feeling.
 We can call on God and know that He hears us.

-Leaning forward, the chaplain folded her hands in front of her.
-“It’s time to pray,” she said.
+“It’s time to pray,” the chaplain said.
 “Join me.”

-So I bowed my head as well, and she prayed for the next few minutes about our conversation, my upcoming trip, and thanked God for all of his provisions.
+Leaning forward, the chaplain folded her hands in front of her.So I bowed my head as well, and she prayed for the next few minutes about our conversation and my upcoming trip and thanked God for all of his provisions.

 After the prayer, she explained that these chimes ring 4 or 5 times throughout the day.
 No matter what you are doing, you are to stop and pray immediately.
-At first, I thought of these chimes as such a derailer…an utter distraction.
+At first, I thought of these chimes as such a distraction.
 But as these chimes went off two more times during my visit and then even more times the second time I visited, I actually grew to like them.

 As someone who struggles with prayer, it is entirely too easy for me to get so “busy” with life that I don’t remember to pray until it’s too late.
 Until I’m too worn out, or too stressed, or too discouraged.

 I’ve always wanted prayer to be my first response, not only to challenging situations, but to everyday.
 And these bells were the perfect reminder that the ability to pray never goes away, and so whatever I’m dealing with at the moment, I can listen to the bells and immediately turn to the Lord in prayer.
 Having that physical reminder proved to help me turn to the Lord more and more.